 Provider Education – Develop MOC4 modules to improve provider adherence to genetic clinical guidelines.
 Share the modules with AAP chapters across the MGN states, other RGNs and the NCC.

-Lost to Follow Up- MGN has partnered with the Michigan Department of Health and Human Services on a project to identify individuals diagnosed with Phenylketonuria (PKU) who have been lost to follow-up. .
+Lost to Follow Up- Pilot a project to reconnect individuals diagnosed with Phenylketonuria (PKU) who have been lost to follow-up and reconnect them to information and services.

 These three projects will result in both regional and state-specific strategies to improve access to genetic services for underserved patients as illustrated by the figure below.
 Our vision is to bring together the right people, at the right time, to achieve health equity for persons with genetic conditions across the Midwest.